 The GRM is a ratio using yearly rent.
 But real estate investors usually think in terms of monthly rent.
 So, the 1% rule is a rule of thumb that takes that into account.

 I explained the 1% rule in more detail in another article.
 But in brief, the 1% rule says that the gross rent of a property should equal at least 1% of the purchase costs (or better).

 For example, a property with a total upfront cost (price + closing/holding costs + repairs) of $200,000 should at least have a monthly gross rent of $2,000 to meet the 1% rule.

 This property that meets the 1% rule would have a Gross Rent Multiplier of 8.33 ($200,000 / $24,000). $24,000 is the annual gross rent, or $2,000 x 12 months.

 Meeting the 1% rule does NOT automatically make a deal good.
 I have even seen properties meeting the 2% rule that I’ve walked away from because of a bad location and rent collection challenges.
 And properties in high-priced locations will never come close to the 1% rule, yet they still could make financial sense in some cases.

 This is a rule of thumb that just allows for quick and easy analysis.
 If a property DOES meet the 1% rule, it is just one sign that you may have an interesting investment candidate in front of you.

 A cap rate is another important income calculation.
 Unlike the gross rent multiplier, a cap rate tells us how well a property produces income AFTER expenses.
-Here’s a basic definition:
+In another article, I explained in-depth what a cap rate is and why it’s important.
+But for now, here’s a basic definition: